Benchmarking of Massively Parallel Phase-Field Codes for Directional Solidification: Numerical Method

 \subsection{GPU-PF implementation}

 GPU-PF is a finite-difference solver designed for structured grids, implemented in CUDA~C++ for execution on both single- and multi-GPU architectures.
+GPU-PF implements FDM on spatially uniform, fixed structured grids, combined with explicit Euler time stepping with a fixed time step.
+The simplicity of FDM minimizes computational overhead, making it highly efficient.
 Spatial derivatives are evaluated using second-order central differences, while time integration employs a first-order explicit Euler scheme.
 For multi-GPU execution, domain decomposition is used in combination with CUDA streams to asynchronously launch kernel updates and perform halo exchanges between subdomains.
 All kernel operations on each GPU, including field updates and boundary conditions, are overlapped using non-blocking streams to maximize concurrency and throughput.

 To extend numerical stability at larger grid spacings, we replace the standard phase field $\phi$ with a nonlinear transformation to a preconditioned phase field $\psi$~\cite{RN215}

 The evolution equations for the preconditioned phase field $\psi$ and dimensionless supersaturation $U$ can be written as~\cite{RN38,RN45}: